Shashvat6264/CQChatBot/Cqbot/data/nlu.md

 ## intent:querycq/intro
 - What is CQ?
 - What is communique?
-- What is the purpose of this society?
+- Communique
-- What does this society do?
+- Why communique?
-- What is the purpose of Communique?
+- cq
-- Purpose of this society is?
+- Devoloment of what trait?
-- What do you do?
+- How does cq help me?

 ## intent:querycq/proc
 - How to enter Cq?